Exxon Mobil Co. (NYSE:XOM) Shares Sold by Clifford Swan Investment Counsel LLC

-Clifford Swan Investment Counsel LLC reduced its stake in shares of Exxon Mobil Co.
-(NYSE:XOM – Get Rating) by 0.4% in the 1st quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 382,630 shares of the oil and gas company’s stock after selling 1,617 shares during the period.
+Clifford Swan Investment Counsel LLC cut its holdings in Exxon Mobil Co.
+(NYSE:XOM – Get Rating) by 0.4% in the 1st quarter, according to its most recent 13F filing with the SEC.
+The firm owned 382,630 shares of the oil and gas company’s stock after selling 1,617 shares during the period.
 Exxon Mobil comprises approximately 1.2% of Clifford Swan Investment Counsel LLC’s holdings, making the stock its 18th biggest position.
-Clifford Swan Investment Counsel LLC’s holdings in Exxon Mobil were worth $31,601,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Clifford Swan Investment Counsel LLC’s holdings in Exxon Mobil were worth $31,601,000 as of its most recent SEC filing.

-Several other hedge funds also recently added to or reduced their stakes in the stock.
-State Street Corp grew its holdings in Exxon Mobil by 0.4% during the 4th quarter.
-State Street Corp now owns 253,211,345 shares of the oil and gas company’s stock worth $15,494,002,000 after acquiring an additional 1,128,974 shares in the last quarter.
-Geode Capital Management LLC grew its holdings in Exxon Mobil by 5.1% during the 4th quarter.
-Geode Capital Management LLC now owns 70,815,006 shares of the oil and gas company’s stock worth $4,322,078,000 after acquiring an additional 3,441,825 shares in the last quarter.
-Norges Bank acquired a new position in Exxon Mobil during the 4th quarter worth $3,184,424,000.
-GQG Partners LLC grew its holdings in Exxon Mobil by 21.8% during the 4th quarter.
-GQG Partners LLC now owns 32,397,153 shares of the oil and gas company’s stock worth $1,982,114,000 after acquiring an additional 5,807,202 shares in the last quarter.
-Finally, Charles Schwab Investment Management Inc. grew its holdings in Exxon Mobil by 0.5% during the 4th quarter.
-Charles Schwab Investment Management Inc. now owns 30,619,880 shares of the oil and gas company’s stock worth $1,873,632,000 after acquiring an additional 164,733 shares in the last quarter.
+Other hedge funds and other institutional investors have also modified their holdings of the company.
+Guardian Wealth Management Inc. bought a new stake in Exxon Mobil in the 4th quarter valued at about $30,000.
+Horan Securities Inc. bought a new stake in Exxon Mobil in the 4th quarter valued at about $31,000.
+West Bancorporation Inc. bought a new stake in Exxon Mobil in the 4th quarter valued at about $32,000.
+First Quadrant LLC CA lifted its position in Exxon Mobil by 236.8% in the 1st quarter.
+First Quadrant LLC CA now owns 522 shares of the oil and gas company’s stock valued at $43,000 after purchasing an additional 367 shares during the last quarter.
+Finally, Castle Financial & Retirement Planning Associates Inc. bought a new stake in Exxon Mobil in the 4th quarter valued at about $42,000.
 54.07% of the stock is owned by institutional investors and hedge funds.

 Exxon Mobil Dividend Announcement

-The firm also recently disclosed a quarterly dividend, which was paid on Friday, June 10th.
-Stockholders of record on Friday, May 13th were paid a $0.88 dividend.
+The business also recently disclosed a quarterly dividend, which was paid on Friday, June 10th.
+Investors of record on Friday, May 13th were given a dividend of $0.88 per share.
+This represents a $3.52 dividend on an annualized basis and a yield of 3.91%.
 The ex-dividend date was Thursday, May 12th.
-This represents a $3.52 annualized dividend and a dividend yield of 3.91%.
-Exxon Mobil’s dividend payout ratio is currently 58.37%.
+Exxon Mobil’s payout ratio is presently 58.37%.

-In other news, VP Darrin L. Talley sold 2,147 shares of Exxon Mobil stock in a transaction that occurred on Tuesday, June 7th.
-The shares were sold at an average price of $102.81, for a total value of $220,733.07.
-Following the transaction, the vice president now owns 30,363 shares of the company’s stock, valued at approximately $3,121,620.03.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-In other news, VP Darrin L. Talley sold 2,500 shares of Exxon Mobil stock in a transaction that occurred on Thursday, May 26th.
+In related news, VP Darrin L. Talley sold 2,147 shares of the business’s stock in a transaction that occurred on Tuesday, June 7th.
+The shares were sold at an average price of $102.81, for a total transaction of $220,733.07.
+Following the transaction, the vice president now directly owns 30,363 shares of the company’s stock, valued at $3,121,620.03.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+In other Exxon Mobil news, VP Darrin L. Talley sold 2,500 shares of Exxon Mobil stock in a transaction that occurred on Thursday, May 26th.
 The shares were sold at an average price of $96.65, for a total value of $241,625.00.
-Following the transaction, the vice president now owns 32,510 shares of the company’s stock, valued at approximately $3,142,091.50.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Following the completion of the sale, the vice president now directly owns 32,510 shares in the company, valued at $3,142,091.50.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
 Also, VP Darrin L. Talley sold 2,147 shares of Exxon Mobil stock in a transaction that occurred on Tuesday, June 7th.
-The stock was sold at an average price of $102.81, for a total transaction of $220,733.07.
-Following the completion of the transaction, the vice president now directly owns 30,363 shares in the company, valued at approximately $3,121,620.03.
+The shares were sold at an average price of $102.81, for a total transaction of $220,733.07.
+Following the completion of the sale, the vice president now owns 30,363 shares of the company’s stock, valued at $3,121,620.03.
 The disclosure for this sale can be found here.
-Corporate insiders own 0.04% of the company’s stock.
+0.04% of the stock is currently owned by insiders.

 About Exxon Mobil